Composition over Inheritance [example in PHP]

 In the script, there were two types of animals: dogs and cats then another class ‘robots’ was added to the program and it shared some but not all of the characteristics of the former.

-After adding some new requirements it was easy to understand how the inheritance created issues in the reliability of the code whereas by favor a composition approach the example would run smoothly and effortlessly.
+After adding some new requirements it was easy to understand how the inheritance created issues in the reliability of the code whereas by favoring a composition approach the example would run smoothly and effortlessly.

 The reason is that Inheritance happens when you design your objects depending on what they are, instead, Composition is when you design them according to what they do.